This course is available through clearing

 - Apply through UCAS

-- Gain advanced linguistic skills in Italian, cultural understanding and business knowledge.
+- Gain advanced linguistic skills, cultural understanding and business knowledge in Italian.

-- Spend your third year abroad in an Italian-speaking country.
+- Spend Year 3 studying in an Italian-speaking country.

 - Study at a university ranked in the UK top 10 for Modern Languages and Business and Management (QS World University Rankings 2019).